job_container.confSection: Slurm Configuration File (5)

 Updated: Slurm Configuration File

 job_container.conf is an ASCII file which defines parameters used by Slurm's job_container/tmpfs plugin.
 The plugin reads the job_container.conf file to find out the configuration settings.
-Based on them it constructs a private mount namespace for the job and mounts a list of directories (defaults to /tmp and /dev/shm inside it.
-This gives the job a private view of /tmp and /dev/shm. /tmp is mounted inside a location that is specified as 'BasePath' in job_container.conf file.
-When the job completes, the private namespaces are unmounted, and all files therein are automatically removed.
+Based on them it constructs a private (or optionally shared) filesystem namespace for the job and mounts a list of directories (defaults to /tmp and /dev/shm) inside it.
+This gives the job a private view of these directories.
+These paths are mounted inside the location specified by 'BasePath' in the job_container.conf file.
+When the job completes, the private namespace is unmounted and all files therein are automatically removed.
 To make use of this plugin, 'PrologFlags=Contain' must also be present in your slurm.conf file, as shown:

 If using the job_container.conf file to define a namespace available to nodes the first parameter on the line should be NodeName.
 If configuring a namespace without specifying nodes, the first parameter on the line should be BasePath.